amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

       * Those that produce deficient but reasonable actions (voluntary, but choice is constrained)
       * Those that render all actions irresponsible; person not responsible moral agents at the time (e.g., insanity, infancy)

-### Insanity (H)
+### Insanity

-* **Insanity** - A defense negating mens rea or affirmative defense that D committed criminal act while suffering a legally recognized abnormal mental condition
+* **Insanity** - A defense negating mens rea or, more commonly, affirmative defense that D committed criminal act while suffering a legally recognized abnormal mental condition
   * Two types of behavior insanity covers
     * Cognitive defect – D didn’t understand the significance of his actions
     * Behavioral defect – D couldn’t control himself
-  * *Ford v.
-Wainwright*: Supreme Court declares that the Eighth Amendment bars execution of the insane.
-Court stated that the defendant must have a rational understanding rather than mere awareness of the nexus between his crime and the punishment
-  * *Atkins v.
-Virginia*: Eighth Amendment forbids execution of people with mental retardation

 * Important terms:
-  * Mental Illness - Medical term referring to D’s diagnosed mental disorder, which ranges in severity and type (personality, psychotic, depression, etc)
+  * Mental Illness - Medical term referring to D’s diagnosed mental disorder, which ranges in severity and type (personality, psychotic, depression, etc); does not necessarily mean one is insane or incompetent to stand trial
-  * Insanity - Legal term referring to D’s mental state at time of the crime that may preclude culpability
+  * **Insanity** - Legal term referring to D’s mental state at time of the crime that may preclude culpability; normally can’t sentence to death
+    * Presumption of legal sanity at the trial; level of evidence required to establish otherwise varies, but most require clear and convincing evidence
+    * If defense is successful, can result in:
+      * Civil commitment, released when the patient has recovered and is not longer dangerous
+      * Some States treat acquittal via insanity defense the same as guilty verdict for purposes of sentencing; sentence will involve some sort of treatment
-  * Incompetence - Legal term referring to D’s mental state at time of legal proceedings preventing “rational” and “factual” understanding of the proceedings against him, which may preclude ability to stand trial, undertake a responsibility, or get executed (including mentally disabled)
+  * **Incompetence** - Legal term referring to D’s mental state at time of legal proceedings preventing “rational” and “factual” understanding of the proceedings against him, which may preclude ability to stand trial, undertake a responsibility, or get executed (including mentally disabled)
-    * **MPC §4.04** - Competence to be Tried and Sentence: No person who as a result of mental disease or defect lacks capacity to understand the proceedings against him or to assist in his own defense shall be tried, convicted or sentenced for the commission of an offense so long as such incapacity endures
+    * **MPC** - No person who, as a result of mental disease or defect, lacks capacity to understand the proceedings against him or defend himself, shall be tried, convicted or sentenced for as long as such incapacity endures
-    * **Dusky Test**: “The test must be whether the defendant has sufficient present ability to consult with his lawyer with a reasonable degree of rational understanding – and whether he has a rational as well as factual understanding of the proceedings against him.”
+    * **Dusky Test**: whether D has sufficient present ability to consult with his lawyer with a reasonable degree of rational understanding – and whether he has a rational as well as factual understanding of the proceedings against him
-    * Note: Mental Illness broader than Insanity and Incompetence, so D can have mental illness and NOT be considered insane or incompetent
-    * Note: D could get Insanity but not Incompetent, or vice versa

-* Procedural impacts of the insanity defense
-  * May not be competent to stand trial
-  * Normally can’t sentence to death

-* Insanity can arise at three points in the criminal process
-  * (1) Mental state at the time of the commission of the criminal offense
-  * (2) Incompetence to stand trial -> lacks the capacity to understand the proceedings or to assist in his own defense
-  * (3) Sentencing -> can not execute the criminally insane

-* Approaches for after acquittal
-  * (1) Civil Commitment
-    * (a) Some jurisdictions require civil commitment; others have make ad-hoc determinations -> juries in the verdict are not to be made aware of whether it is mandatory or not
-    * (b) Duration -> may be released when the patient has recovered and is not longer dangerous
-  * (2) Guilty but mentally ill -> court retains the same sentencing authority as in guilty verdicts, but if sentenced to prison he is to be given treatment for the illness

-* Burden of Proof
-  * (1) There is a presumption of legal sanity at the trial
-  * (2) Level of evidence required before the presumption disappears
-    * (a) Some states require only “some evidence” of legal insanity
-    * (b) Others require that the evidence raise a reasonable doubt about the sanity
-  * (3) Most States and the federal system require to the defendant to prove by clear and convincing evidence that he is insane.

-### Different Rules and Formulations of Insanity

-* Empirically speaking, formulations shown to not make much of a difference
-* Should the formulation be medical or moral?
-  * Criminal law about social approbation, so  latter makes more sense – also shouldn’t hinge on changing defs of medical profession
-  * If it’s moral, doesn’t a phase of the trial dominated by psychiatrists just muck everything up?

-* **M’Naghten Rule** - "[D acted] under such a defect of reason so as to not know the nature and quality of the act he was doing, or if he did know it, he did not know what he was doing was wrong".
+* **M’Naghten Rule** (nearly half of states) - "[D acted] under such a defect of reason so as to not know the nature and quality of the act he was doing, or if he did know it, he did not know what he was doing was wrong".
 Regarded as most restrictive standard
-  * In order to meet the burden, must show:
+  * In order to meet the burden, must show D was under effect of cognitive defect caused by mental disease (must be definable/classifiable) such that he lacked knowledge of:
-    * Mental disease of defect
-    * Causation
-    * Lacked knowledge of
-      * The nature of quality of the act
+    * The nature of quality of the act (significance of actions)
     * OR the wrongness of the act (legally/morally)
-  * Rudovsky example: D (Vietnam veteran) has PTSD and shoots at fireman who come to his house; D fails *M’Naghten* because knew the “wrongfulness” of shooting and “nature and quality” of shooting
+  * Example: D (Vietnam veteran) has PTSD and shoots at fireman who come to his house; D fails *M’Naghten* because knew the “wrongfulness” of shooting and “nature and quality” of shooting
-  * A little under half of all jurisdictions still employ some rule similar to this

-* **MPC §4.01** - ~40% of jurisdictions have adopted this instead, a more permissive test regarding insanity
+* **MPC Rule** - ~40% of jurisdictions have adopted this instead, a more permissive test regarding insanity
-  * D meets defense burden if D establishes:
+  * D meets defense burden if establishes:
-    * (1) Mental disease or defect (severity and type ambiguous, though excludes abnormality manifested only by repeated criminal/anti-social conduct)
+    * (1) Mental disease or defect (severity/type ambiguous, but not one manifested only by repeated criminal/anti-social conduct) AND
     * (2) D lacked “substantial capacity” at time of crime to either:
-      * (a) Appreciate his conduct’s criminality (i.e. M’Naghten “wrongfulness” prong; but MPC leave open to moral or legal wrongfulness) OR
+      * (a) Appreciate his conduct’s criminality OR
-      * (b) Conform his conduct to the law’s requirements (i.e. volitional prong)
+      * (b) Conform his conduct to the law’s requirements (volitional prong)
   * Distinguished from M'Naghten:
-    * Loosens cognitive impairment (needs to appreciate right/wrong, not just know the difference)
+    * Loosens cognitive impairment (must be able to appreciate right/wrong, not just know the difference)
     * Loosens volitional impairment (lack substantial capacity to conform his conduct to requirements of the law)
-    * Began to fall out of favor after *Hinckley*

 * **Durham Test** - First standard to question M’Naghten, but considered too broad
   * D meets burden if D establishes:
-    * (1) Mental disease (NOTE: severity and type is ambiguous)
+    * (1) Mental disease (severity and type is ambiguous)
     * (2) Caused a defect of reason
-    * (3) D’s crime would not have been committed but-for the abnormal mental condition (this is very broad; nothing related to knowledge of wrongfulness or the act itself)
+    * (3) D’s crime would not have been committed but-for the abnormal mental condition

 * **Irresistible Impulse Test** - Question of impaired volitional ability, less restrictive than M’Naghten
   * D meets defense burden if D establishes: